-If you have any open questions, our FAQs may help you.
-If your concern is not listed, please send us a message via the website or mail to firstname.lastname@example.org
+If your question is not listed, please send me a message via the website or an email to email@example.com.

-1. Is there a retail shop?
+1. Do you have a shop?

 3. What does mulesing mean?

-5. You recommend hand washing, can I also wash the yarns with the washing machine?
+6. You recommend hand washing, can I also wash the yarns with the washing machine?

-Factors such as the pH value of the water and the wool detergent used can influence possible bleeding.
+Each strand is carefully controlled during the dyeing and washing process.
+Factors such as the ph-value of the water and the wool detergent used can influence possible bleeding.

 Tip: If you want to combine dark and light colours in one knitted piece, I recommend that you make a stitch test.
 Wash the sample by hand with a wool detergent and check whether the colours bleed.
 If any colour residues bleed out, please contact me by mail: firstname.lastname@example.org.

 7. I can't find patterns to buy and download from your site.
 Where can I find these?